Manojkl/Cost_To_Consumers-CTC/AGI/SolutionAgents/Readme.md

 - Design based on the requirement design a circuit by solving the mathematical equations and design them
 - Consider the constraints
 - Come up with a new ways of designing the circuit or new technology

+## Find the optimisation techniques

+- Given the optimal solution and the problem ask the llm to find the optimisation used to that peoblem to get the optimal solution